 - Platforms keep a share, the rest goes to the creator.

-In 2025, video content drives over 82% of global internet traffic, making it the most consumed online medium.
-The surge in video viewership across websites, apps, and OTT platforms has turned video monetization into a multi-billion-dollar industry.
+In 2026, video content continues to account for approximately 82–85% of global internet traffic, making it the dominant online medium.
+The sustained surge in video consumption across websites, mobile apps, and OTT platforms has further strengthened video monetization as a multi-billion-dollar global industry.

 For creators and businesses, leveraging this trend is crucial.
 Platforms that support AVOD, SVOD, TVOD, or hybrid models allow content owners to generate consistent revenue, reach global audiences, and diversify income streams.
 Choosing the right video monetization platform ensures maximum engagement and profitability in this rapidly growing market.